 Are the study rooms open during construction?

-No. During the renovation period, all Individual Study Rooms and Faculty and Postgraduate Study Rooms at 1/F will be temporarily closed.
+No. During the renovation period, all Individual Study Rooms and Faculty and Postgraduate Study Rooms at 1/F have been temporarily closed.
 However, additional study space is being created at the Mini Theatre.

 If you have any enquiry, please contact us at firstname.lastname@example.org